THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

 We witness here an extended crescendo of intensity and

-spontaneous lyrics created verse after verse by the keyboardist.
-This leads to
+spontaneous lyrics improvised verse after verse by the keyboardist.
+This leads

 The audience’s handclaps introduce the last song on